jdx/mise/docs/configuration.md

 ## `mise.toml`

 `mise.toml` is the config file for mise.
-It can use any of the following file paths (in order of precedence, top is highest):
+They can be at any of the following file paths (in order of precedence, top overrides configuration of lower paths):

-- `.mise.local.toml` - used for local config, this should not be committed to source control
+- `mise.local.toml` - used for local config, this should not be committed to source control
-- `mise.local.toml`
-- `.mise.$MISE_ENV.toml`
-- `mise.$MISE_ENV.toml` - used for environment-specific config such as `mise.staging.toml`
-- `.mise.toml`
-- `.mise/config.toml`
 - `mise.toml`
 - `mise/config.toml`
 - `.config/mise.toml` - use this in order to group config files into a common directory
 - `.config/mise/config.toml`

-See [Profiles](/profiles) for more information about `.mise.$MISE_ENV.toml` files.
+Notes:

+- Paths which start with `mise` can be dotfiles, e.g.: `mise.toml` or `.mise/config.toml`.
+- This list doesn't include [Profiles](/profiles) which allow for environment-specific config files like `mise.development.toml`—set with `MISE_PROFILE=development`.
+- See [`LOCAL_CONFIG_FILENAMES` in `src/config/mod.rs`](https://github.com/jdx/mise/blob/main/src/config/mod.rs) for the actual code for these paths and their precedence.
+Some legacy paths are not listed here for brevity.

-These files recurse upwards, so if you have a `~/src/work/myproj/.mise.toml` file, what is defined there will override anything set in `~/src/work/.mise.toml` or `~/.config/mise.toml`.
+These files recurse upwards, so if you have a `~/src/work/myproj/mise.toml` file, what is defined there will override anything set in `~/src/work/mise.toml` or `~/.config/mise.toml`.
 The config contents are merged together.

 :::tip
-Run `mise config` to see what files mise has loaded along with their precedence.
+Run `mise config` to see what files mise has loaded in order of precedence.
 :::

-Here is what an `.mise.toml` looks like:
+Here is what a `mise.toml` looks like:

 ```toml
 [env]